- Arts and Design

-All three of the girls in the family could cook, clean and sew but as each of them were stronger in some areas (or preferred some chores over others), when they lived together as a family they pretty well took over that main function in which each liked best or excelled.
+All three of the girls in the family could cook, clean and sew but as each of them were stronger in some areas (or preferred some chores over others) when they lived together as a family they pretty well took over that main function in which each liked best or excelled.
 My grandmother's strong suit was sewing.

 She not only sewed clothing for herself but the rest of her family as well.
-When she got married and started having children, she could use discarded clothing from other relatives and remake them into new outfits for her children and herself.
+When she got married and started having children she could use discarded clothing from other relatives and remake them into new outfits for her children and herself.

 My grandmother along with others in that period of time survived the Great Depression and not much went to waste in those days!

 Another old saying......"A stitch in time saves nine" applied to her mending skills.
-If anything became torn or needed mending, it was tackled before the problem became enlarged necessitating a bigger repair project.
+If anything became torn or needed mending it was tackled before the problem became enlarged necessitating a bigger repair project.
 Darning socks and mending was generally done at night when she could sit and relax.

-In fact, when she was sewing dresses for her two daughters and herself after she was married, she did most of that in the evening and at night when she would not be interrupted by daily activities.
+In fact when she was sewing dresses for her two daughters and herself after she was married she did most of that in the evening and at night when she would not be interrupted by daily activities.

 My grandmother genuinely loved sewing and creating things out of old or new fabrics.
 As already mentioned in that other post, she could go into a store and examine an outfit and then go home and make it.
-That creation would be better made than almost anything one could purchase!
+That creation would be better made than almost anything one could purchase.
 No unbound seams would be found on her outfits!

 After marriage she took classes in tailoring and even upholstery.

 My mother and her sister were some of the best dressed girls in school because of my grandmother's talents in sewing.
 As her granddaughter I was also the beneficiary of some cherished things made by her for some special occasions.

 I vividly remember standing on her kitchen table as a young girl having her mark the hemlines in a new outfit for me.
 It was also a very relished period of time in which I could hear stories of past days when she was a girl and listen to her relating some of her unique experiences.
 Treasured by me are those special times spent with my grandmother.

 My Grandmother's Needlepoint